WE NEED FOSTERS

 Sick, injured, or abused animals.

-Imagine having a very bad cold, a broken leg, a serious burn, or other treatable medical condition, but no one to help or no place to go while you recovered.
+Imagine having a very bad cold, a broken leg, a serious burn, or other treatable medical condition, but no one to help or no place to go while you recover.
 That is the fate of thousands of Labs who arrive at area shelters each year.
 Without a secure place to stay temporarily, and someone to feed them and care for them (and in some cases, administer medication or change bandages) these Labs may not survive.
 Our rescue vets work hard to give each dog the same loving care you would want your pets to have, but there is a limit to how long they can house our injured Labs.
 New patients arrive every day; for them to receive the immediate, lifesaving care they need, we must move other recovering patients to another safe and nurturing location such as a temporary foster-care home.

 You don't have to be a veterinarian to care for a sick, injured, or abused Lab.
 You simply need to provide tender, loving care under the direction of our Rescue Veterinarians and Lead Volunteers.
 It's important to note that we will never place a Lab patient with a foster-care provider who is not willing or able to provide the necessary level of care.